Association of Student Affairs Professionals (ASAP)

-The International Education Student Board (IESB) is a board of International Education graduate students who are committed to creating both social and professional events.
+The International Education Student Board (IESB) is a board of International Education graduate students committed to creating social and professional events.
 The mission of IESB is to create a unified community across our student body.
 We aim to provide educational, social, and academic opportunities that will enrich the graduate experience in the International Education Program.
-Through this commitment, we hope to foster the exchange of knowledge and cross-cultural understanding.
+Through this commitment, we hope to foster knowledge exchange and cross-cultural understanding.
 We aim to continue building lasting relationships between faculty, alumni, and current students.

 Club Contact: JOSA@nyu.edu

-The Journal of Student Affairs at New York University publishes articles dealing with student development, professional development, administrative concerns, and ground-breaking initiatives to improve student services.
-It is managed by students in the Higher Education and Student Affairs program at NYU.
+The Journal of Student Affairs at New York University publishes articles on student development, professionalinevelopment, administrative concerns, and ground-breaking initiatives to improve student services.
+Students in the Higher the Education and Student Affairs program at NYU manage it.

 Club Contact: email@example.com